yy29/yy29.github.io/_pages/about.md

   - /about.html
 ---

 Hi I'm Youyang.
 I am currently a researcher and team leader at the research lab of Kioxia Corporation, Japan.
-My main research focuses are basic & applied research in Computer Vision, Machine Learning, Natural Language Processing and Memory System.
+My main research focuses are basic & applied research in Computer Vision, Natural Language Processing, Machine Learning, and Memory System.
 I am particularly interested in the intersection of memory, intelligence, and alignment in vision and language models.

 I have co-authored over 30 patents and research articles including publications at ECCV, ACCV, EMNLP and others.
 I have been serving as a reviewer at ACL Rolling Review, WACV, ACL, EMNLP and others.
 I have received outstanding reviewer recognition at EMNLP.
 I am also a Senior Member of IEEE.
 I have over 14 years of industrial R&D experiences, previously worked at Toshiba Corporation, and hold a B.Eng from Universiti Malaya, Malaysia.
 I speak English, Japanese, Chinese and Malay.